Voyager

 Voyager enters service after construction completion – Space Perspective

-Voyager is a marine spaceport launch and recovery vessel owned and operated space tourism company Space Perspective, which sells high-altitude balloon flights.
+Voyager was a a planned marine spaceport launch and recovery vessel for the space tourism company Space Perspective, which sold high-altitude balloon flights.
 Voyager was overhauled in a Louisiana shipyard for almost two years before finally entering service in 2024.
-Despite having a registered homeport of Port Canaveral, the ship is currently based 70 miles south in Fort Pierce.
+Despite having a registered homeport of Port Canaveral, the ship was based 70 miles south in Fort Pierce during it’s brief operational period.

 Voyager has the capability to both launch and recover the spacecraft in an integrated, flexible solution that can also relocate to avoid bad weather — a problem that often plagues traditional rocket launches and marine capsule recovery operations.
 Space Perspective has previously stated it expects Voyager to be the first in a fleet of marine spaceports globally.